Butyrate Supplements & Gut Health

 Studies indicate that butyrate promotes the formation of regulatory T-cells, which moderate the activity of T-cells.
 This calms and quiets the immune system, preventing it from overreacting to non-dangerous substances.12

-And butyrate is particularly effective in regulating the immune response inside your gut.
-Studies show that butyrate tells other aspects of your immune system — such as pro-inflammatory cytokines, dendritic cells, and macrophages — to halt their attacks on the gut wall.
+And it is particularly effective in regulating the immune response inside your gut.
+Studies show that butyrate tells other aspects of your immune system — such as pro-inflammatory cytokines, dendritic cells, cancer cells, and macrophages — to halt their attacks on the gut wall.
 This allows the gut to repair itself.13

 According to the National Institute of Health, 60 to 70 million people in the US suffer from at least one digestive disease.14 Some of the most common digestive diseases include chronic constipation, ulcerative colitis, Crohn’s disease, inflammatory bowel disease, irritable bowel syndrome, and diverticular disease.